eq99/carbon/tests/README2.md

-test
+# Kelp

-Kelp is a simple k-v store powered by Rust.
+Kelp is a simple version control system like Git powered by Rust.

+# Why kelp

+Git is a powerful version control system for coding.
+Git is a complicated system through about two decades updating.